Tariffs and regulations

 Austrade strongly recommends you reconfirm these prior to selling to the United Arab Emirates (UAE).

-For further information, visit the Department of Finance and Dubai Customs.
+For further information, visit the UAE Ministry of Finance and Dubai Customs.

 Tariffs and non-tariff barriers